semrush/intergalactic/website/docs/patterns/global-errors/global-errors.md

 2. In other cases, it is recommended to add controls allowing the user:
    2.1 to leave the page:" Go to homepage";
    2.2 to take some actions to get rid of this state and load the page: "Reload page" / "Try again" / "Submit".
 3. The "Contact us" button is only used for unexpected error states.
-In order that the user could contact support and report that something is not working.
+In order that the user could contact support and report that something isn’t working.

 @page global-errors-a11y
 @page global-errors-api